 Nabeel joined Watsi on September 8th, 2014.
-Six years ago, Nabeel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Nabeel's most recent donation traveled 8,500 miles to support Joseph, a two-year-old boy from Kenya, to fund orchidopexy surgery.
+Eight years ago, Nabeel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nabeel's most recent donation traveled 1,900 miles to support Emmanuel, a 39-year-old loving father from Haiti, to fund the medical care and travel needed for specialized heart surgery.